 \begin{defn} Let $(G,\mathcal{P})$ be relatively hyperbolic such that each member of $\mathcal{P}$ is virtually abelian.
 An \emph{elementary JSJ hierarchy} for $(G,\mathcal{P})$ is a hierarchy $\mathcal{H}$ in which the given splitting of each $L \in \mathcal{H}$ is a JSJ decomposition of $L$ over virtually abelian subgroups relative to the family of maximal parabolic subgroups of $L$ that are not virtualy cyclic. \end{defn}

-Given a relatively hyperbolic $(G,\mathcal{P})$ with all peripheral subgroups virtually abelian, we obtain an elementary hierarchy in four stages, which we discuss in detail below.
-We give a quick algebraic summary here.
+Given a relatively hyperbolic $(G,\mathcal{P})$ with all peripheral subgroups virtually abelian, we obtain an elementary hierarchy in four stages, discussed in detail below.
+We give a quick summary here.
 Each vertex group $L$ of the hierarchy is relatively quasiconvex in $(G,\mathcal{P})$, so it has an induced relatively hyperbolic structure (see, for instance, \cite[Prop.~3.4]{GuirardelLevitt15_AutRelHyp}).
-We first remove any two-ended groups from the induced peripheral structure of $L$, and then perform the following sequence of splittings of $L$ relative to this new peripheral structure.
-We split using a JSJ decomposition over finite subgroups, then split using the canonical JSJ decomposition over parabolic subgroups, and finally split using the canonical JSJ decomposition over loxodromic subgroups.
+First remove any two-ended groups from the induced peripheral structure of $L$, and then perform the following sequence of splittings of $L$ relative to this new peripheral structure.
+Split using a JSJ decomposition over finite subgroups, then split using the canonical JSJ decomposition over parabolic subgroups, and finally split using the canonical JSJ decomposition over loxodromic subgroups.

 In the case when there is no virtual two-torsion, this hierarchy is finite:

 \begin{thm}[\cite{LouderTouikan17}, Cor.~2.7] Let $(G,\mathcal{P})$ be relatively hyperbolic such that all members of $\mathcal{P}$ are virtually abelian.
 Assume that $G$ has a finite-index subgroup with no elements of order two.
 Then any elementary JSJ hierarchy for $(G,\mathcal{P})$ is finite. \end{thm}